-Katie Buehner is the Head of the Rita Benton Music Library and the liaison to the School of Music and Theatre.
+Katie Buehner is the Head of the Rita Benton Music Library and the liaison to the School of Music, and the Departments of Theatre Arts and Dance.
 Her areas of research include 20th century American music and online video production.
 She is available to teach classes on performing arts library resources and consult on issues including scholarly communications, copyright and licensing, and donations of scores and recordings to the Music Library.

 MLIS, Library Science, University of North Texas, 2008

 Buehner, Katie.
 “Style and Substance: Creating Effective Outreach Materials for Print and Web.” in Outreach for Music Librarians, edited by Scott Stone.
 Middleton, WI: A-R Editions, 2019.

 Buehner, Katie, Andrew Justice.
 A Music Librarian’s Guide to Creating Videos and Podcasts.
 Music Library Association Technical Reports.
 Middleton, WI: A-R Editions. (manuscript submitted Fall 2015, anticipated Spring 2017)

 Buehner, Katie.
 “One Year in a New Library: a brief journal.”
 Music Library Association Newsletter, No. 179 (November-December 2014). http://newsletter.musiclibraryassoc.org/index.php/newsletter/article/view/123/126